➺ Skip to the Clouet Room

 The Duke d’Aumale’s passion for collecting was influenced early on by his father.
 Louis-Philippe attempted to recover the extraordinary paintings that once belonged to his ancestor, Duke Philippe d’Orléans, Regent of France during Louis XV’s minority, in the Palais-Royal.
 Not only were his efforts hindered by political instability in France but they also proved too costly (the Duke d’Aumale would succeed to some measure decades later).
 The King thus turned his attention and patronage to contemporary French artists, many of whom received commissions for the new Museum of the History of France created at Versailles in 1837.

 The inventory of Louis-Philippe’s possessions revealed hundreds of works in the Palais-Royal and the Tuileries Palace.
-When this collection was sold after the King’s death, the Duke d’Aumale acquired several paintings in his father’s memory and hung them the Isabelle Room:
+When this collection was sold after the King’s death in 1850, the Duke d’Aumale acquired several paintings in his father’s memory and later, displayed them in the Isabelle Room:

 - Louis-Léopold Boilly’s Interior of a Café in the Palais-Royal in 1820.
 The original, larger work was cut into pieces during the Revolution and only the lower central panel, at Chantilly, is known today.

 - Théodore Gudin’s French Squadron before Le Tréport